artback/edamamWrapper/README.md

 The Nutrition list is not fully implemented only consist of a few properties.
 --Should have a way of getting a list of available categories,cautions,meal types etc.

-### Credentials
+### Query

-First you need a credentials object for the api consisting of a key and id you get from Edamam
+First you need a Query object for the api consisting of a key and id you get from Edamam and the additional query parameters
 ```
+query := food.Query{Key: "121321fda","1fsafsaf",}
-credentials := food.Credentials{Key: "121321fda","1fsafsaf"}
+query := food.Query{Key: "121321fda","1fsafsaf"}

 ```